Applied Scientist / ML Engineer · available August 2026

 • selective prediction

-• Export coverage/accuracy curves and selective accuracy plots for reports.
+• Export coverage/accuracy curves and selective-accuracy plots.

 Repo